Implementation of Support Vector Machines using Reaction Networks: Introduction

-In this paper, our focus is on Support Vector Machines (SVMs).
+In this paper, our focus is on \emph{Support Vector Machines (SVMs)}.
 Introduced by Vapnik and Chervonenkis in the 1960s, SVMs are supervised classification algorithms.
 The essential idea of SVM is to construct a hyperplane that maximally separates data points from different classes, creating the largest possible margin.
-For data that can be separated linearly, SVM works perfectly well, but for nonlinear cases, one needs to use the \emph{kernel functions} for mapping data onto spaces that are high-dimensional.
+While SVMs are highly effective for linearly separable data, nonlinear classification requires the use of \emph{kernel functions} to map data onto higher-dimensional spaces.
+This is also called the \emph{kernel trick} for SVM~\cite{guyon1992automatic}.

-In this work, we design a reaction network scheme to implement a Hard-Margin SVM, leveraging biochemical processes for machine learning tasks.
-Our reaction network-based model can load input data points, perform inference, back-propagate loss, and update weights via gradient descent.
-To ensure these operations proceed in a controlled and sequential manner, we utilize oscillating molecular species to achieve time-scale separation.
-We validate our approach by simulating the reaction network on synthetic data in Python, demonstrating effective convergence with weight updates comparable to those of standard SVM library implementations.
-This work introduces a novel biochemical framework for executing complex machine learning algorithms beyond traditional computational systems, expanding the potential applications of reaction networks in computational and synthetic biology.
+We design a reaction network scheme to implement a soft-Margin SVM, leveraging biochemical processes for machine learning tasks.
+Our reaction network-based model is capable of (1) loading input data points in batches, (2) performing inference, (3) backpropagating the classification loss, and (4) updating weights via gradient descent.
+To ensure these operations are executed sequentially, we employ oscillating molecular species to achieve time-scale separation.
+We validate our design by simulating the reaction network on synthetic datasets using Python and demonstrate effective convergence, with weight updates closely matching those obtained from standard SVM implementations.
+This work introduces a novel biochemical framework for executing machine learning algorithms in non-traditional computational environments, broadening the scope of reaction network applications in synthetic biology.